dimkauzh/fusion-engine-old/README.md

 ## Installation

 Make sure you have these libraries installed: All SDL2 libraries.
+Here is how:
+  Go to [this website](https://github.com/libsdl-org/SDL/releases) and download the version you need, and install it, more on [this website](https://libsdl.org/)

 To get this into your project, you just get this repository into your directory by running these command: